-(a-c) Level/Emphases/Total Number of Credit Hours: The MS in Global Health and Bioethics is an interdisciplinary Master's level degree program.
+(a-c) Level/Emphases/Total Number of Credit Hours: The MD/MS in Global Health and Bioethics is a combined degree - Doctor of Medicine and Master of Science in Global Health and Bioethics.
+The MD degree is an existing FAU College of Medicine degree program, accredited by the Liaison Committee on Medical Education in February 2011.
+The MS in Global Health and Bioethics is an interdisciplinary Master's level degree program.
 Its curriculum is comprised of required core courses with dual emphasis on: a) global health; and b) global bioethics and international research ethics.
 There will no concentration, tracks or specializations.
 The total number of credit hours is 30.